 16. Regulatory Reforms in Electricity Sector: Systemic Change or Sabotage?

 17. In Pursuit of Personal Data: A Survey on State’s Surveillance and Democracy in India

 18. Contemporary Moment in Indian Democracy

-Peter Ronald deSouza, formally Professor at Centre for the Study of Developing Societies, is D.D.
+Peter Ronald deSouza, formerly Professor at the Centre for the Study of Developing Societies, is D.D.
 Kosambi Visiting Professor in Interdisciplinary Studies at Goa University, India.

-Hilal Ahmed is Associate Professor at Centre for the Study of Developing Societies, New Delhi, India.
+Hilal Ahmed is Associate Professor at the Centre for the Study of Developing Societies, New Delhi, India.